-The federal Occupational Safety and Health Act of 1970 (OSHA) requires, in its general duty clause, that employers provide a safe work environment free from recognized hazards that cause or are likely to cause death or serious physical harm to employees.
+The federal Occupational Safety Health Act (OSHA) requires, in its general duty clause, that employers provide a safe work environment free from recognized hazards that cause or are likely to cause death or serious physical harm to employees.
 Industrial facilities must sometimes balance OSHA's general duty clause with environmental mandates that can be in opposition to one another in certain design or operating situations.
 Where such regulatory conflicts exist, facility managers and their staff must choose to comply with either an environmental permit/regulation or protect worker health and safety.

-This legislation offers an affirmative defense to enforcement by the Texas Commission on Environmental Quality (TCEQ) in those situations where the OSHA general duty clause conflicts with a statute within TCEQ's jurisdiction or a TCEQ rule, order, or permit.
+As proposed, S.B.
+1080 offers an affirmative defense to enforcement by the Texas Commission on Environmental Quality (TCEQ) in those situations where the OSHA general duty clause conflicts with a statute within TCEQ's jurisdiction or a TCEQ rule, order, or permit.